radosavlevici/NaturalLinuxTranslator1/CONTACT_INFORMATION.md

 ## Primary Contact

-**Ervin Remus Radosavlevici**
+**Command Translator Team**
-Email: ervin210@icloud.com
+Email: support@commandtranslator.com
-Phone: +447759313990
+Phone: +1-800-000-0000

 ## Project Details

-Linux Command Translator
+Command Translator
-A natural language to Linux command translation tool with proprietary DNA-based security technology.
+A natural language to command translation tool with proprietary security technology.

 ## Company Information

-© 2024 Ervin Remus Radosavlevici
+© 2024 Command Translator
 All rights reserved.

 ---

-This contact information should be included in all partnership discussions, presentations, and documentation related to the Linux Command Translator project.
+This contact information should be included in all partnership discussions, presentations, and documentation related to the Command Translator project.

-The DNA-based security technology and associated intellectual property in this project are proprietary to Ervin Remus Radosavlevici.
+The security technology and associated intellectual property in this project are proprietary to Command Translator.
 Unauthorized use, reproduction, or distribution is prohibited.